Here’s my guide to a solo Lake Bled day trip from Ljubljana and why it was a highlight of my Euro trip.

 So once I reached the walking path that takes you around the entire lake, I turned right.
 It took me close to three hours to walk around Lake Bled, because I kept stopping every five minutes to take photos.
 I also took a pitstop to have a necessary WhatsApp video chat with my parents.

 As I visited at the end of November, it was relatively quiet as I walked around the lake.
 The best views of the island, castle and snowy mountains appeared on the other side of the lake.
 I still can’t believe how beautiful it was.
-I stood there taking in the wonder in front of me and I remember thinking that my life was pretty damn great.
+As I stood there taking in the wonder in front of me, I remember thinking that my life was pretty damn great.
 I may not own a house or car right now, but I am so glad I decided to make travel a priority in my twenties.
 No regrets.

 Now, during my Lake Bled day trip I didn’t do a lot of extra activities.
 After circumnavigating the lake, I was extremely ravenous.
 There are a few restaurant options, but I decided on the Park Cafe at Hotel Park.
 Although it’s home to the original Bled cream cake, I needed more than cake for sustenance, so ended up ordering an expensive pasta dish.
 But hey, the view was worth it.